nodejs-loaders/nodejs-loaders/CONTRIBUTING.md

 #### Create the loader

-Loaders leverage [customizaiton hooks](https://nodejs.org/api/module.html#customization-hooks) to be able to customise/extend node.
+Loaders leverage [customization hooks](https://nodejs.org/api/module.html#customization-hooks) to be able to customise/extend node.
 Exported names must match customization hook names; that's not terribly helpful in a stacktrace, so to aid debugging, it's kinder to give the hook a more descriptive name (`<load|resolve>MyThing`), and then alias (`export { resolveMyThing as resolve }`) it to an expected name so node understands what it is.

 ```js
 /**